 (i) The advantages of delegation:

-When you delegate work, you are left with tasks requiring your expertise.
+By delegating work, you can free up your time to take on new challenges and responsibilities.
 With clients, you’ll have more time to understand their cases better, address common apprehensions, and deliver every bit of news and advice through one-on-one interactions.
 With your firm, you’ll be able to pay attention to the details of the case without the mundane paperwork distracting you and also notice and address finer details you may have otherwise missed.

 (ii) Overcoming the fear:

-While I understand that only some lawyers may find themselves where they can find the resources to delegate their tasks, they must decide that their time is better spent growing their practice and achieving success for clients.
+While I understand that only some lawyers have the resources to delegate their tasks, I believe that they should still consider doing so, as it will allow them to focus on growing their practice and achieving success for their clients.
 If they allow their daily duties and mundane responsibilities to overwhelm them, they will never be able to explore their true potential as legal professionals.

 Legal professionals tend to juggle a lot daily, and sometimes it can be challenging to strike the perfect work-life balance to maintain the deliverable’s efficiency.
 Based on the job requirement, attorneys are subject to a ton of stress and pressure, as well as extended hours, so balancing out the moments to have a life can be challenging.